pyranid/pyranid/README.md

 #### What Is It?

-A minimalist JDBC interface for modern Java applications.
+A minimalist JDBC interface for modern Java applications, powering production systems since 2015.

 #### Design Goals

-* Simple
+* Small codebase
 * Customizable
 * Threadsafe
 * No dependencies